skye-lopez/go-index/README.md

 ##### How pagination works:

 Pages are determined using a straightforward `offset = page*limit`.
-This means if you wanted to get 100 results in 2 pages you would preform the following queries:
+This means if you wanted to get 100 results in 2 pages you would perform the following queries:

 ```
 GET search/by-path?search=github.com&limit=50